-We’ve got quite a few candy canes leftover from Christmas so devised a little experiment to see how strong they are.
-Like many of our activities this is great for starting to think about experimental design and setting up a fair test.
-We discussed which variables to keep constant and how to make it a fair test.
+We’ve got quite a few candy canes left over from Christmas so devised a little experiment to see how strong they are.
+Like many of our activities this is a great activity for starting to think about experimental design and setting up a fair test.
+We discussed which variables to keep constant and how to make our investigation fair!

 How strong is a candy cane – test